VII-77/Levqor-backend/replit.md

 # Levqor Backend

 ## Overview
 Levqor is a Flask-based job orchestration backend API designed for AI automation.
-It features robust validation, cost guardrails, job intake, status tracking, and comprehensive health monitoring.
-The project aims to provide a reliable and scalable solution for managing automated workflows, incorporating a full-stack approach with a Next.js frontend for user interaction.

-**🧠 v7.0 Intelligence Layer:** The platform now features autonomous self-optimization with AI-powered monitoring, anomaly detection, predictive analytics, and auto-scaling capabilities.
+It offers robust validation, cost guardrails, job intake, status tracking, and comprehensive health monitoring.
+The project aims to provide a reliable and scalable solution for managing automated workflows, incorporating a full-stack approach with a Next.js frontend.
+The platform includes an autonomous self-optimization layer with AI-powered monitoring, anomaly detection, predictive analytics, and auto-scaling capabilities.

 ## User Preferences
 None documented yet.